 - The tables and figures should provide the source of information, if any, at the bottom part of both.

 Manuscripts should include adequate reference citations to support the methodology and discussion of the research study.
 Manuscript is expected involve approximately 20-25 primary and update references to assert a high quality of the contribution to the knowledge development.
-Citations and references must strictly follow APA (American Psychological Association) style.
+Citations and references must strictly follow APA (American Psychological Association) style, and used Mendeley fot management reference.
 References should relate only to the content that is cited within the text of the manuscript.
 Consulting the APA style manual (http://www.apastyle.org/pubmanual.html) is highly recommended for compiling manuscript submissions.

 References should appear as: